Quantized Hall drift in a frequency-encoded photonic Chern insulator: Appendix C: Experimental protocol

 \subsection{Band Structure Measurements}

-The band structures shown in figure 2 of the main text are obtained by modulating the laser frequency with a staircase triangular waveform with frequency $\SI{10}{\hertz}$ and amplitude $\SI{0.075}{\volt}$.
-Upon this modulation, we probe $\SI{50}{m\second}$ time-windows (as described in the calibration procedure), each time-window corresponding to the descending part of a modulation period.
-These modulation parameters allow the scan of around one FSR of the optical fibre loop.
-Each step of the staircase has a duration of $\SI{130}{\micro\second}$ during which the laser frequency is kept constant.
-After the beginning of each laser step, we wait $\sim\SI{5}{\micro\second}$ in order for the system to reach a steady-state before acquiring data.
+The band structures shown in Figure 2 of the main text are obtained by modulating the laser frequency with a staircase triangular waveform with frequency $10$~Hz and amplitude $0.075$~V. Upon this modulation, we probe $50$~ms time-windows (as described in the calibration procedure), each time-window corresponding to the descending part of a modulation period.
+These modulation parameters allow the scan of around one FSR of the optical fiber loop.
+Each step of the staircase has a duration of $130~\mu$s during which the laser frequency is kept constant.
+At the beginning of each laser step, we wait $5~\mu$s in order for the system to reach a steady-state before acquiring data.

 The coupling between the different frequency eigenmodes that underlies the synthetic dimension scheme is ensured by driving the EOMs with a signal formed from Fourier components with frequencies equal to the frequency splittings between each pairs of modes to be coupled and amplitudes proportional to the corresponding hopping amplitude.
 The general formula describing the signal sent to the EOMs is the following: